-We are also pleased to share our Ethnicity Pay Gap data for the first time.
+We are also pleased to share our Ethnicity Pay Gap data again this year.
 Whilst this is not mandatory, we feel that publishing these figures is an important step towards greater transparency.
 This can be found later in this report.